Near-Constant-Time Distributed Algorithms on a Congested Clique: Introduction

 \subsection{Main Results}

 In this paper we present several constant-time or near-constant-time algorithms for fundamental problems in the congested clique setting.

 \begin{itemize}

-\item First, we present an algorithm that computes a 3-ruling set of $G$ in expected $O(\log \log \log n)$ rounds, significantly improving the running time of the 2-ruling set algorithm of Berns et al.~\cite{berns2012arxiv,berns2012facloc}.
+\item First, we present an algorithm that computes a 2-ruling set of $G$ in $O(\log \log \log n)$ rounds with high probability (in short, \textit{w.h.p.}, referring to probability at least $1 - 1/n^{c}$ for a constant $c \ge 1$), significantly improving the running time of the 2-ruling set algorithm of Berns et al.~\cite{berns2012arxiv,berns2012facloc}.

-\item Via a reduction presented in Berns et al.~\cite{berns2012arxiv,berns2012facloc}, this implies an expected $O(\log \log \log n)$-round algorithm for computing an $O(1)$-approximation for MFL.
+\item Via a reduction presented in Berns et al.~\cite{berns2012arxiv,berns2012facloc}, this implies an $O(\log \log \log n)$-round algorithm for computing an $O(1)$-approximation for MFL w.h.p.
 Again, this significantly improves on the running time of the fastest known algorithm for this problem. \end{itemize}

 Distributed algorithms that run in $O(\log \log n)$ rounds are typically analyzed by showing a doubly-exponential rate of progress; such progress, for example, is achieved if the number of nodes that have ``successfully finished'' grows by squaring after each iteration.
 The congested clique algorithms for MST due to Lotker et al.~\cite{lotker2006distributed} and the above-mentioned MFL algorithm due to Berns et al.~\cite{berns2012arxiv,berns2012facloc} are both examples of such phenomena.
 Our algorithm with triply-logarithmic running time, involves new techniques that seem applicable to congested clique algorithms in general.
 Our result raises the distinct possibility that other problems, e.g., MST, can also be solved in $O(\log \log \log n)$ rounds on a congested clique.
 In fact, our next set of results represents progress in this direction.